DirtyHairy/typescript-deferred/README.md

 Unfortunately, there is no way to avoid this trap without departing from the Promises/A+ spec.
-If you want fully typed code without this kind of hidden type violations, you should use the `otherwise` method described above if you just want to attach an error handler which cannot change the type wrapped by the promise.
-Note that using `then` to attach just a success handler or both handler is fine and cannot lead to type violation.
+If you want fully typed code without this kind of hidden type violations, you should use the `otherwise` method described above if you just want to attach an error handler. `otherwise` cannot change the type wrapped by the promise.
+Note that using `then` to attach just a success handler or both handler is fine and cannot lead to type violations.

 # Building and Tests